FACULTY

 Doctoral Student, Anthropology | spreethi@unc.edu

-I am a second-year doctoral student interested in studying stress in the Indian diaspora in the US.
+I am a third-year doctoral student interested in studying stress in the Indian diaspora in the US.
 I am interested in studying health outcomes that particularly impact the community, with an understanding of social factors that exacerbate them.

 Julia Mackessy